 The statistics for the invasion force involved in the operation are staggering.
 By midnight on 6 June, 132,000 Allied forces had landed in France, while more than 2 million were eventually shipped there in total, comprising a total of 39 divisions.

-The D-Day operation began shortly after midnight with an Allied assault by three airborne divisions – the US 82nd and 101st on the right flank of the American forces, and Britain’s 6th Airborne on the left flank of the British.
+The actual D-Day operation began shortly after midnight on 6 June with an Allied assault by three airborne divisions – the US 82nd and 101st on the right flank of the American forces, and Britain’s 6th Airborne on the left flank of the British – landing behind enemy lines.

-Seaborne forces were then put ashore on five Normandy beaches.
+Seaborne forces were then put ashore on 5 Normandy beaches.
 These beaches were codenamed (from east to west) Sword, Juno, Gold, Omaha and Utah.

 American forces were aiming for Utah and Omaha, with the former the target of the US 4th Infantry Division (part of the US VII Corps) and the latter the target of the US 1st Infantry Division (part of the US V Corps).